LukeShortCloud/rootpages/src/commands/hardware.rst

    :header: Usage, Explanation
    :widths: 20, 20

-   "", show the resource and power utiliization of the card -i 0 -p1 <WATTS>, set the maximum amount of wattage that the first Nvidia card detected should use
+   "", show the resource and power utilization of the card -i 0 -p1 <WATTS>, set the maximum amount of wattage that the first Nvidia card detected should use

 .. csv-table::